ishaNirwani/KNOCHE_EMPLOYEE/README.md

-<h1>KNOCHE PROJECT</h1>
+<center><h1>KNOCHE PROJECT</h1>
 It’s a Company Administration Web application.
-Its design to give a comfortable environment with the ease in writing and reading data from databases as well as it provides security of JAVA.
+Its design to give a comfortable environment with the ease in writing and reading data from databases as well as it provides security of JAVA.</center>
 Objective
 <p>This section presents a conceptual overview of the solution, and then provides an introduction to its requirements.
 </p>Solution Concept